Don’t you find it odd that most “marketing secrets” are just common sense these days?

 But what happens when your keywords are not really the things that are getting you conversions?

-And there’s a very big chance that you have a humongous keyword to search discrepancy that’s slowly bleeding your AdWords, Bing Ads, or Facebook account dry from money being spent, that will never convert.
+And there’s a very big chance that you have a humongous keyword to search discrepancy that’s slowly bleeding your AdWords, Bing Ads, or Facebook account dry from money being spent on users that will never convert.